-The spring challenge is here and this was truly a test of discovery to see if I have the gift of crafting.
+Spring challenge is here and this challenge was truly a test of discovery to see if I have the gift of crafting.
 Susan from Momcrieff was our leader and she did a fantastic job organizing everything.

 My focus became content with the idea Mod Podge and fabric, I forgot Susan also mentioned to incorporate something recycled.
 This is where things fell apart because we’ve been downsizing and I’ve gotten rid of well…. just about everything and I didn’t want to go rummaging through thrift stores for inspiration.

 For weeks, I kept walking through the house finding nothing to recycle and I didn’t think Robert’s empty coke cans would work with fabric or mod podge.